sauntimo/resume/README.md

 York, UK (1 year 6 months, June 2010 - December 2011)

--   Promoted to manage a team of 6 which delivered distance learning programmes in 3 colleges to 4000 learners netting £1m.
+-  Managed a team of six, responsible for distance learning courses at three colleges with 4000 learners (£1m revenue)
+-  Wrote work prioritisation scripts in Excel/VBA which saw profitability improve dramatically
+-  Improved reporting to provide more appropriate MI and ensure compliance with regulatory requirements
+  </p></details>

 ## Qualifications
 2010 BSc Economics and Finance, University of York, UK